wholder/MegaTinyIDE/resources/documentation/examples/and_gate.md

 Note 1: Adapted from Microchip Technical Note TB3218 "Getting Started with CCL"

-Note 3: Pin 6 is also the UPDI pin, so sing this could will require disabling the UPDI interface.
+Note 3: Pin 6 is also the UPDI pin, so using this will require disabling the UPDI interface.